Lorica (prayer)

 In the Irish (Hiberno-Scottish) monastic tradition, a lorica is a prayer recited for protection.
 It is essentially a 'protection prayer' in which the petitioner invokes all the power of God as a safeguard against evil in its many forms.

-The Latin word lōrīca originally meant "armor" (body armor, in the sense of chainmail or cuirass).
+The Latin word lōrīca originally meant "armour" (body armor, in the sense of chainmail or cuirass).

 The idea underlying the name is probably derived from Ephesians 6:14, where Paul bids his readers stand, "having put on the breast-plate of righteousness,".

 The Greek word here translated as "breast-plate" is θώραξ, in the Vulgata version rendered lorica.

 Invocation

 Similar to a litany, the lorica often listed whose protection was requested.
 "Gabriel be my breastplate, Michael be my belt, Raphael be my shield..."

 Notable loricas include Rob tu mo bhoile, a Comdi cride, which in its English translation provides the text for the hymn Be Thou My Vision, the Lorica of Laidcenn, and the Lorica of Gildas.

+Scholar of recent Scottish Gaelic literature Ronald Black has praised Father Allan MacDonald's work of Christian poetry Adhram Thu, Adhbhar Mo Bhith ("I Worship You, O Cause of My Being") as, "A powerful hymn of the St. Patrick's Breastplate type."